Policies and online access

 Helping you to be aware

-From August 2018, it became a mandatory requirement that all our volunteers read and acknowledge the IET Volunteer Code of Conduct and the six key IET legislative policies listed above through our e-learning portal.
+It is a mandatory requirement that all our volunteers read and acknowledge the IET Volunteer Code of Conduct and the six key IET legislative policies listed above through our e-learning portal.

 - All volunteers are provided with access to the IET’s e-learning portal, InfoAware, which is pre-loaded with all the policies and guidance that relate to volunteering at the IET.